babadofar/jx-gitops/README.md

 * [Git Repository Layout](docs/git_layout.md) on how to structure the source code of a GitOps repository
 * [Secret Mapping](docs/secret_mapping.md) for mapping Secrets to External Secrets and underlying storage
-    * [Secret Mapping Reference](docs/config.md) reference guide for configuring secret mappings
+    * [Secret Mapping Reference](docs/config.md) reference guide for configuring secret mappings.
 * [Kind Filters](docs/kind_filters.md) for how to filter resources by `kind` with some of the [commands](docs/cmd/jx-gitops.md)